bora0072/FoodsByChallenge/README.md

 2. cd client && npm start
 3. The Node server should start at port 3006.
 (Change the port in the .env file, incase your port 3000 is busy)

 There are no external dependencies.
-The screensot is shown below :
+The screenshot is shown below :

 ![](https://github.com/bora0072/FoodsByChallenge/blob/master/client/screenshot.png)